TruStory/truchain/README.md

 `bin/truchaind`: TruStory server node

 `trucli`, the light client, will ideally run on it's own machine.
-It will handle all API requets, and communicate via RPC with `truchaind`.
+It will handle all API requests, and communicate via RPC with `truchaind`.

 `truchaind`, will initially run as a single Cosmos node, but eventually as a zone of many nodes.